JFelipeP/spring-boot-mdl/readme.md

 # Spring Boot with Thymeleaf and Material Design Lite

-This is an example of Spring Boot with Thymeleaf as the view technology styled with Material Design Lite, an implementation of the Material Design concept created by Google.
+This is an example of Spring Boot MVC with Thymeleaf as the view technology styled with Material Design Lite, an implementation of the Material Design concept created by Google.

 ## Requirements